Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Numerical simulations and applications

 To further explore the dynamical behavior of multiplex networks and the use of the composed solution, we now consider the case where the natural frequency of oscillators is no longer zero.
 Figure \ref{fig:example_natural frequency}a shows the case where all oscillators have the same natural frequency.
 We then use the same procedure introduced in the previous figure and start the system with random initial conditions.
 We evaluate the synchronization level of the network, which is obtained directly through Eq.(\ref{eq:order_parameter_multilayer}) (gray solid line) and also using the composed solution Eq. (\ref{eq:order_parameter_composed}) (black dashed line), where we observe the network is asynchronous in the beginning, but it evolves to phase synchronization.
 We also analyze the spatiotemporal dynamics of the system, which is represented by the phases $\theta_{i}(t)$ plotted in color-code as a function of time and node index.
 We observe that, at first, each layer is desynchronized, but as time evolves emerge of phase synchronization is represented by the horizontal lines.

 Figure \ref{fig:example_natural frequency}b shows the case where the oscillators in different layers have distinct natural frequencies.
-In this more complicated case, our approach described in Prop \ref{prop:composed solution} through Eq. (\ref{eq:solution_multiplex_composed}) is still valid and we study the Kuramoto order parameter of the multiplex network (gray solid line) using the composed solution (black dashed line).
+In this more complicated case, our approach described in Prop \ref{prop:composed solution} through Eq. (\ref{eq:solution_multiplex_composed}) is still valid and we study the Kuramoto order parameter of the multiplex network (gray solid line) using the composed solution (black dashed line) \revisiontwo{-- see Remark~\ref{rem:natural_frequency}}.
 Again, due to random initial conditions, the systems start in an asynchronous state.
 Due to the intra and inter-layer couplings, however, the networks exhibit higher levels of coherence and synchronization.
 In this case, though, because the natural frequencies are distinct the order parameter does not reach one, and the multiplex network as a whole does not reach phase synchronization.
 We observe the spatiotemporal dynamics in this case and notice that each layer evolves to an individual state of phase synchronization within a given layer.
 Because each layer is oscillating at a different frequency, the system as a whole does not evolve to a common phase.
 It is important to emphasize that our approach offers a perfect match in this case as well.
+At this point, it is important to emphasize that the previous result depicted in Fig. \ref{fig:trajectories_multiplex} highlights the application of Prop. \ref{prop:composed solution}, which can be applied to oscillators with a homogeneous natural frequency.
+At the same time, the results in Fig. \ref{fig:example_natural frequency} show that we can apply Prop. \ref{prop:order_parameter} even to networks with heterogeneous natural frequencies in different layers, since the rotation speed of an oscillator does not affect the Kuramoto order parameter, which is defined by the difference in phase only.